NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Zombie) Disgusting Pustules.md

 The zombie is covered in pustules that rupture when it takes any piercing damage or any critical hit.

-Adjacent creatures are hit with vile fluid, causing them to become [[Conditions/Sickened|Sickened 1]] unless they succeed at a Fortitude check save against the moderate spell DC for the zombie's level.
+Adjacent creatures are hit with vile fluid, causing them to become [[Sickened|Sickened 1]] unless they succeed at a Fortitude check save against the moderate spell DC for the zombie's level.

 *Source: Pathfinder Monster Core*
 *ORC*